Charles-Kaminski/Exceptional-Application-Architecture/README.md

 # exceptional-application-architecture
-Thoughts on exceptional application architecture
+Thoughts application architecture and architects.

+Please see the other files in the repository.